litestar-org/litestar/docs/usage/stores.rst

 +++++++++++++++++++

-The pattern above is made possible by using the registry's default factory; A callable that gets invoked every time a store is requested that hasn't been registered yet.
-It's similar to the ``default`` argument to :meth:`dict.get`.
+The pattern above is made possible by using the registry's default factory; A callable that gets invoked every time a store is requested that has not been registered yet.
+It is similar to the ``default`` argument to :meth:`dict.get`.

 By default, the default factory is a function that returns a new